Ahmad-Hazrati/django-event/README.md

 # Social Fun

 This project is designed and developed to create a better user experience for the users/members of a community.
-The users have the ability to register and log in to the site and view the events posted by the admin/community responsible person.
-The users are also able to register to events, like and comment on an event, and edit and delete their comments.
+The users can register and log in to the site and view the events posted by the admin/community responsible person.
+The users are also able to register for events, like and comment on an event, and edit and delete their comments.
 The functionality of category & profile pages and search bar are also added for user convenience and better user experience.

-The website is created for real-life situations but embedded with fictitious data for checking purpose.
-The site is showcasing Python (Django framework), JavaScript, HTML, CSS, Bootstrap, PostgreSQL database, Herokuapp and Gitpod for Project Portfolio 4.
+The website is created for real-life situations but embedded with fictitious data for checking purposes.
+The site is showcasing Python (Django framework), JavaScript, HTML, CSS, Bootstrap, PostgreSQL database, Herokuapp, and Gitpod for Project Portfolio 4.

 And can be accessed by this [link.](https://socialfun-9d543c215b26.herokuapp.com/)